ihr-it-projekt/DayZModsInfo/Carry/Readme.md

 See also [here](../The%20Mod%20Base/README.md)

 - Take the Server PBO and bring it into your own server side pack
 - Take the Client PBO and the TBLib PBO and bring it into your own client pack.
-Publish this Pack on steam.
+Publish this pack on Steam.
-- Start your Server :-)
+- Start your server :-)

 ## Configuration

 [TBCarryGlobalConfig.md](TBCarryGlobalConfig.md)

 ### Item Class name
-- TBCPlayerBaseBodyBack
+- TBCPlayerBaseBodyBag